majsylw/SecondVoice/content/authors/alicja-krzeminska/_index.md

 # Organizations/Affiliations
 organizations:
-- name: WAI Poland
+- name: University of Science and Technology in Kraków (AGH)
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: ""
+bio: Computer Science student at University of Science and Technology in Kraków (AGH).
+Junior AI Specialist in Fitech Automation

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons